Following messy start, enormous Paycheck Protection Program shows signs of buttressing economy

 “Publicly traded companies did not access this money on their own,” the group said April 27.
 “The legislation lacked strong guardrails, leaving an opening for big business, and allowing large financial institutions to help their bigger clients access money intended for real small businesses.”

-Facing public backlash about concerns that large companies were taking taxpayer money, Mnuchin urged well-capitalized businesses to return the money they’d received and said that all loans over $2 million would be audited.
+Facing public backlash about concerns that large companies were taking taxpayer money, Mnuchin urged well-capitalized businesses to return the money they had received and said all loans over $2 million would be audited.

-The administration was also forced to ask Congress for more money, and lawmakers agreed to an additional $310 billion in April as part of a larger bill that tried to ensure that more of the money went to minority-owned businesses and underserved communities.
+The administration was also forced to ask Congress for more money, and lawmakers agreed to an additional $310 billion in April as part of a larger bill that tried to ensure more of the money went to minority-owned businesses and underserved communities.

 Reality star charged with spending funds from federal small business program on jewelry, Rolls-Royce

 Rubio and Sen. Ben Cardin (D-Md.), two sponsors of the program, say there are things they would have done differently.
-Although the first $349 billion allocated was more than initial drafts of the legislation called for, Rubio said that in retrospect, it’s clear that the program should have been funded at a higher level to begin with.
+Although the first $349 billion allocated was more than initial drafts of the legislation called for, Rubio said that in retrospect, it’s clear the program should have been funded at a higher level to begin with.
 That first pool of money was gone after just 13 days, leaving thousands of small-business owners struggling and furious with policymakers.
 More than 100,000 small businesses have closed permanently since the start of the pandemic.

-Cardin said that Congress’s intent was for large chains to be able to get only one loan totaling $10 million, not multiple loans exceeding that amount, as happened in a some instances.
+Cardin said Congress’s intent was for large chains to be able to get only one loan totaling $10 million, not multiple loans exceeding that amount, as happened in a some instances.

-Rubio said that, in hindsight, Congress should have given the administration more direct instructions, including the percentage of the loan that had to go to payroll.
+Rubio said, in hindsight, Congress should have given the administration more direct instructions, including the percentage of the loan that had to go to payroll.

 “If I had a time machine and could have seen everything that happened, we probably would have been more specific, and some of the things that there was regulatory uncertainty about, that ultimately we had to wait for guidance from Treasury to write rules about, I think in hindsight, we probably would have been more specific about,” he said.

-Note: Clarification: An earlier version of this story described the Payment Protection Program as a “corporate loan forgiveness program,” which may have given an inaccurate impression of the program’s focus on small businesses.
-This version has been updated.
-The story has also been updated to clarify concerns raised by Sen. Susan Collins (R-Maine).